BijuAle/BijuAle.com.np/src/posts/2019-10-03-keyboard-pangrams.md

 ---
-title: Keyboard Panagrams
+title: Keyboard Pangrams
 date: 2019-10-03
-tags: ['writing']
+tags: ['Writing']
 ---

 “The quick brown fox jumped over the lazy dog” is a classic pangram to test your typewriter or keyboard.
 Here are some other fun alternatives: